Completeness from Gravitational Scattering: Introduction

 In the presence of an exact symmetry, \Eq{eq:c2su} can be used to prove highly nontrivial constraints on the spectrum of corresponding charges~\cite{Hillman:2024ouy}.
 In our setup we will assume an exact symmetry group $G$ whose maximal abelian subgroup is $H$.
 We take $G$ to be a finite semisimple Lie algebra, so $H$ is the Cartan subgroup.
 Whether $G$ is gauged or not will not matter for our analysis.

-We then fold \Eq{eq:c2su} into a simple iterative procedure.
-In the very first step, we specify some initial set of particles assumed to be in the spectrum, usually taken to be the fundamental of $G$ unless stated otherwise.
-We then apply \Eq{eq:c2su} in order to deduce the existence of additional charged states.
-Then we {\it rescatter} the states whose existence we just deduced, taking the exchanged particles to be the external states of a new scattering process.
-Since these particles also interact gravitationally, we can again apply \Eq{eq:c2su}, and so on ad infinitum.
+We then fold \Eq{eq:c2su} into the simple iterative procedure shown schematically in \Fig{algchart}.
+In the very first step, we specify some initial set of particles $Q$ that are assumed to be in the spectrum and taken to be in the fundamental of $G$ unless stated otherwise.
+We then scatter all pairs of particles within $Q$ and apply \Eq{eq:c2su} in order to deduce the existence of additional charged states.
+After adding these new states to $Q$, we {\it rescatter} all the elements of $Q$ again, taking the newly-deduced particles to be external states of yet another scattering process.
+Since these particles also interact gravitationally, \Eq{eq:c2su} applies once again, and so on ad infinitum.
 By iterating this algorithm, we very generically discover that an infinite tower of charged particles is required purely by mathematical consistency.
 If the spectrum of states eventually grows to encompass the full lattice of possible charges, or weights, under $H$, then we say that the theory exhibits ``charge completeness.''

 Remarkably, we are able to prove charge completeness across a broad range of theories, though our precise conclusions depend sensitively on the degree of symmetry in $G$.
-For example, if $G$ is abelian, then our methods are unfortunately insufficient to prove anything.
-The same is true of $G = SO(3)$ and $SO(4)\sim SO(3)^2$, although completeness does follow if we embed the latter in slightly larger group.
+These criteria are summarized in Table~\ref{table}.
+For example, for the abelian symmetry group $G = SO(2)\simeq U(1)$, our methods are, unfortunately, insufficient to prove anything.
+The same is true of $G = SO(3) \sim SU(2)$ and $SO(4)\sim SO(3)^2$.
+However, completeness does follow if we consider larger groups.
 For $G=SO(N)$ with $N\geq 5$, the additional nonabelian structure accommodates an explicit constructive proof of charge completeness.
 Meanwhile, for $G=SU(N)$ with $N\geq3$, we derive completeness for various infinite subsets of charges that depend on what precisely we assume for the starting representations.
 Our results suggest that spectral completeness is a robust property of any weakly coupled ultraviolet completion of gravity with a sufficiently large nonabelian symmetry and a finite but appropriately chosen initial set of charged particles.